jar398/listtools/README.md

 ### hierarchy

 This is specific to EOL.
-It applies a usage id to page id mapping (in a file named by an argument) to a file full of usages to generate a file with one row per page, giving the parent of each page.
+It applies a usage id to taxon id ('page id') mapping (in a file named by an argument) to a file full of usages to generate a file with one row per taxon, giving the parent of each taxon.

-The resulting page list can be subjected to `delta` and `scatter` to incrementally update an in-database hierarchy, etc.
+The resulting taxon list can be subjected to `delta` and `scatter` to incrementally update an in-database hierarchy, etc.

 Columns expected: `taxonID`, `parentNameUsageID`,